The 7 Best Places For Scuba Diving In Thailand

 As a part of the Chumphon Archipelago, Koh Tao offers intimate access to the incredible sights and experiences that make the Gulf of Thailand a popular diving destination.
 This island has over 25 dive sites to choose all within 45 minutes, giving you adequate time to explore the best of the region.
 With crystal clear waters year-round and some of the cheapest certification course in the world, Koh Tao is ideal for beginners on a budget.

 Koh Tao offers a range of diving adventures, from the colourful Chumphon Pinnacle to the abundant marine life at the aptly named Shark Island.
 Night dives often feature entertainment in the form of hunting barracuda, so keep your eyes peeled!
 Whether you’re a seasoned expert or complete beginner, Koh Tao has it all.

-3. Koh Phangan – Entertainment In and Out of the Water
+3. Koh Phangan – entertainment in & out of the water

 With easy access to the iconic Sail Rock in as little as 15 minutes, Koh Phangan is a must-visit Thai scuba diving destination.
 In addition to boat dives, Koh Phangan also offers access to some incredible beach dives for those who simply can’t wait to get their feet wet!

 Dive in March or April to get the best chance of seeing whale sharks or simply enjoy the abundant schools of batfish, groupers, and Bluespotted ribbon tailed rays.
 From Sail Rock to the limestone islands of Angthong Marine Park the diverse marine life of Mae Haad, Koh Phangan offers no shortage of breathtaking diving experiences!

-Koh Phangan is also home of the infamous Full Moon Party, easy access to the Ang Thong marine reserve, and other on-land attractions sure to occupy any non-divers you may be travelling with.
+Koh Phangan is also home to the infamous Full Moon Party, easy access to the Ang Thong marine reserve, and other on-land attractions sure to occupy any non-divers you may be travelling with.
 If you’re looking for amazing entertainment in and out of the water, Koh Phangan is the place for you!

 4. Koh Phi Phi – world-famous scenery